No-dimensional Tverberg Theorems and Algorithms: Abstract

 \section{Abstract}

-Tverberg's theorem states that for any $k \ge 2$ and any set $P \subset \R^d$ of at least $(d + 1)(k - 1) + 1$ points, we can partition $P$ into $k$ subsets whose convex hulls have a non-empty intersection.
-The associated search problem lies in the complexity class $\mathrm{PPAD} \cap \mathrm{PLS}$, but no hardness results are known.
+Tverberg's theorem states that for any $k \ge 2$ and any set $P \subset \R^d$ of at least $(d + 1)(k - 1) + 1$ points in $d$ dimensions, we can partition $P$ into $k$ subsets whose convex hulls have a non-empty intersection.
+The associated search problem of finding the partition lies in the complexity class $\text{CLS} = \text{PPAD} \cap \text{PLS}$, but no hardness results are known.
 In the \emph{colorful} Tverberg theorem, the points in $P$ have colors, and under certain conditions, $P$ can be partitioned into \emph{colorful} sets, in which each color appears exactly once and whose convex hulls intersect.
 To date, the complexity of the associated search problem is unresolved.
 Recently, Adiprasito, \Barany, and Mustafa~[SODA 2019] gave a \emph{no-dimensional} Tverberg theorem, in which the convex hulls may intersect in an \emph{approximate} fashion.
 This relaxes the requirement on the cardinality of $P$.
 The argument is constructive, but does not result in a polynomial-time algorithm.

-We present a deterministic algorithm that finds for any $n$-point set $P \subset \R^d$ and any $k \in \{2, \dots, n\}$ in $O(nd \ceil{\log k})$ time a $k$-partition of $P$ such that there is a ball of radius $O\left(\frac{k}{\sqrt{n}}\mathrm{diam(P)}\right)$ that intersects the convex hull of each set.
-Given that this problem is not known to be solvable exactly in polynomial time, and that there are no approximation algorithms that are truly polynomial in any dimension, our result provides a remarkably efficient and simple new notion of approximation.
+We present a deterministic algorithm that finds for any $n$-point set $P \subset \R^d$ and any $k \in \{2, \dots, n\}$ in $O(nd \ceil{\log k})$ time a $k$-partition of $P$ such that there is a ball of radius $O\left((k/\sqrt{n})\mathrm{diam(P)}\right)$ that intersects the convex hull of each set.
+Given that this problem is not known to be solvable exactly in polynomial time, our result provides a remarkably efficient and simple new notion of approximation.

 Our main contribution is to generalize Sarkaria's method~[Israel Journal Math., 1992] to reduce the Tverberg problem to the Colorful \Caratheodory problem (in the simplified tensor product interpretation of \Barany and Onn) and to apply it algorithmically.
 It turns out that this not only leads to an alternative algorithmic proof of a no-dimensional Tverberg theorem, but it also generalizes to other settings such as the colorful variant of the problem.